 - Network monitoring-With this option, the target will monitor the source using a network ping.
 Disable this option if you are using a standalone to cluster configuration, because failover is not supported. - Monitor these addresses-Select each Source IP Address that you want the target to monitor.
 If you are protecting a cluster, you are limited to the IP addresses in the cluster group that you are protecting.
 If you are using a NAT environment, do not select a private IP address on the source because the target cannot reach the source's private address, thus causing an immediate failure.
 Also for NAT environments, you will see an additional field for the Replication Service port.
-This gives you the ability to specify the port number to be used with the address, allowing the target to monitor the source through a router. - Monitoring method-This option determines the type of network ping used for failover monitoring. - Network service-Source availability will be tested by an ICMP ping to confirm the route is active. - Replication service-Source availability will be tested by a UDP ping to confirm the Double-Take service is active. - Network and replication services-Source availability will be tested by both an ICMP ping to confirm the route is active and a UDP ping to confirm the Double-Take service is active.
-If either monitoring method fails, failover will be triggered.
+This gives you the ability to specify the port number to be used with the address, allowing the target to monitor the source through a router. - Monitoring method-This option determines the type of failover monitoring used.
+The Network service option tests source availability using an ICMP ping to confirm that the route is active.
+The Management service option opens a socket connection to confirm that the Double-Take service is active.
+If you are using a NAT environment, Management service is the only available option. - Network service-Source availability will be tested by an ICMP ping to confirm the route is active. - Management service Source availability will be tested by opening a socket connection to confirm the Double-Take service is active. - Network and management services-Source availability will be tested by both an ICMP ping to confirm the route is active and by opening a socket connection to confirm the Double-Take service is active. - Failover trigger-If you are monitoring multiple IP addresses, specify when you want a failover condition to be triggered. - One monitored IP address fails-A failover condition will be triggered when any one of the monitored IP addresses fails.
+If each IP address is on a different subnet, you may want to trigger failover after one fails. - All monitored IP addresses fail-A failover condition will be triggered when all monitored IP addresses fail.
+If there are multiple, redundant paths to a server, losing one probably means an isolated network problem and you should wait for all IP addresses to fail.